Article at a Glance

 The FDA commissioner said this action was needed because some patients were still not being properly informed of the risks of Essure.

-According to a recent financial report from Bayer, Essure users have filed over 16,000 lawsuits against the manufacturer.
-There have been no large publicized settlements to date and no verdicts.
+According to a recent financial report from Bayer, patients have filed over 16,000 Essure lawsuits against the manufacturer.
+There has been no large publicized Essure settlement to date and no verdicts.
 Bayer has claimed some losses due to lawsuits, but these losses do not involve compensation paid to plaintiffs for injuries.
 They merely reflect a change in the market as women have become more reluctant to use Essure.

-All lawsuits are individual actions for now, but that could change.
-Bayer has tried to get lawsuits dismissed due to preemption laws that shield companies from lawsuits for medical devices that have gone through rigorous Class III tests before FDA approval.
+No Essure class action lawsuit has yet been filed, but that could change.
+Bayer has tried to get Essure lawsuits dismissed due to preemption laws that shield companies from lawsuits for medical devices that have gone through rigorous Class III tests before FDA approval.
 However, some judges have allowed lawsuits based on specific incidents of negligence in the manufacture, risk management, and breach of express warranty of the product.
 Many lawsuits, however, have been dismissed on procedural issues.
-For example, in January 2018, a Missouri judge threw out 92 of 95 plaintiffs in an Essure product liability case because the plaintiffs were from out of state.
+For example, in January 2018, a Missouri judge threw out 92 of 95 plaintiffs in an Essure lawsuit because the plaintiffs were from out of state.
 The judge said they should not have filed in Missouri even though that was the location of the Essure clinical trials.

 Can I sue if I suffered an Essure injury?

-Litigation against Bayer for Essure injuries and Bayer’s failure to adequately warn patients about the risks of using Essure is ongoing.
+Essure litigation against Bayer for personal injuries and Bayer’s failure to adequately warn patients about the risks of using its product is ongoing.
 If you have suffered pain, an injury, or symptoms you feel are due to Essure implantation, you should contact an experienced Ohio products liability attorney like Plevin & Gallucci immediately.
 The law limits the amount of time in which you have to file a claim, so act quickly.